Australia

 Suggested Australia-Content Courses:

-Students at Townsville campus can take the following two courses which are taught by SLU alumna Theresa Petray.
+Students might be able take the following two courses which are taught by SLU alumna Theresa Petray.

 SS1010: Australian People: Indigeneity and Multiculturalism